 singers and songwriters from Amadou et Mariam to Ooozomatli to Kris

 Delmhorst.
 I would be glad to learn more.

-Food — most of what I cook comes out of my farm share and simple
+Food — most of what I cook comes out of my farm share and local

-vegetarian (one of my favorite places is a farm that raises beef
+sources.
+I'm not vegetarian (one of my favorite places is a farm

-cattle), but like knowing where my food came from and how it was
+that raises beef cattle), but I like knowing where my food came

 The six things I could never do without

 Think outside the box.
 Sometimes the little things can say a lot.